 Review your mortgage

 House prices are continuing to rise and your house may now be worth more following the renovation.
 So now could be a good time to review the mortgage interest rate that you are paying.
 You may be able to get a lower rate from your existing provider or from another mortgage provider.
 By switching to a lower interest rate you could save a substantial amount over the lifetime of your mortgage.
-You can compare your options using our mortgage comparison tool.
+You can compare your options using our mortgage Money Tool.

 Sign up to our monthly emails to receive information on consumer rights, managing your money and product recalls.Return to News